Coopydood/Coopydood/README.md

 <h3>About Me</h3>

-I'm a full time student who likes *computers, gaming, dirtbikes, and even trains*.
+I'm a computer nerd, and love all things Linux and open source.
 I specialise in graphic design and video production.
 I code some stuff on here now n' again.

 Based on my n00b level of knowledge on languages like *Python, C#, and HTML*, I've created a couple things on here.
 Feel free to have a nosy!